 - The first tools we recommend are those that sharpen your critical thinking ability.
 Studying them provides a solid foundation for better decision-making.
 Logical and Rational Thinking Skills help you understand how logic and language work together to present arguments.
-Two companion tools provide a look at the arguments you’ll likely encounter in the terrain of spirituality; 10 Common Logical Fallacies and Spiritual Axioms.
+Two companion tools look at the arguments you’ll likely encounter in spirituality; 10 Common Logical Fallacies and Spiritual Axioms.

 - The third set of tools takes us to the experiential side of spirituality, the realm of seated meditation.
 It starts with a basic Two-Step Beginning Mediation, which provides a foundation for Mindfulness Meditation and Japa or Transcendental Meditation.
 After you practice these for six months, you’ll be ready for more advanced sutras like Siddhis of Patanjali.

-- Pejut, Reiki, Shiatsu are in the sixth set of natural healing modalities.
+- Pejut, Reiki, and Shiatsu are the sixth natural healing modalities.

-The natural progression of growth is a path of illumination, and it gives our inner work meaning and purpose.
+The natural progression of growth is a path of illumination, giving our inner work meaning and purpose.
 The result is growth, which allows the inner self, the observer of our experience, to come forward in our presence.

 (1) The Cambridge Edition of the Work of Immanuel Kant in Translation.